Are you already a member of Stitchery Crossover?

 Learning the unique characteristics and precautions needed to combine different techniques and materials so the end result will last.

-If you want to learn about the new Stitchery Crossover specifics as soon as they are available. please fill out the form below.
-This does not obligate you in any way.
+If you want to learn about the new Stitchery Crossover specifics as soon as they are available, fill out the form below.
+This isn't a commitment, just means you'll be among the first to know when the new program is ready.